 $1000 Invested In This Stock 20 Years Ago, Would Be Worth This Much

-Realty Income (NYSE:O) has outperformed the market over the past 20 years by 1.04% on an annualized basis.
+Cigna (NYSE:CI) has outperformed the market over the past 20 years by 3.4% on an annualized basis.

-Buying $1,000 In O: 20 years ago, an investor could have purchased 69.89 shares of Realty Income at the time with $1,000.
-This investment in O would have produced an average annual return of 8.3%.
-Currently, Realty Income has a market capitalization of $40.14 billion.
+Buying $1,000 In CI: 20 years ago, an investor could have purchased 32.79 shares of Cigna at the time with $1,000.
+This investment in CI would have produced an average annual return of 10.69%.
+Currently, Cigna has a market capitalization of $76.61 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.